List of Western subgenres: Revisionist Western

 In the 1960s and 1970s, the Western was reinvented with the revisionist Western.
 After the early 1960s, many American filmmakers began to question and change many traditional elements of Westerns, and to make revisionist Westerns that encouraged audiences to question the simple hero-versus-villain dualism and the morality of using violence to test one's character or to prove oneself right.
 This is shown in Sam Peckinpah's The Wild Bunch (1969).
 One major revision was the increasingly positive representation of Native Americans, who had been treated as "savages" in earlier films.
 Examples of such revisionist Westerns include Ride the High Country (1962), Richard Harris' A Man Called Horse (1970), Little Big Man (1970), Soldier Blue (1970), Man in the Wilderness (1971), The Outlaw Josey Wales (1976), Dances with Wolves (1990), Unforgiven (1992), The Quick and the Dead (1995), and Dead Man (1995).
 A television miniseries, Godless (2016), also fits into this category.
 A few earlier revisionist Westerns gave women more powerful roles, such as Westward the Women (1951) starring Robert Taylor.
 Another earlier work encompassed all these features, The Last Wagon (1956).
 In it, Richard Widmark played a white man raised by Comanches and persecuted by Whites, with Felicia Farr and Susan Kohner playing young women forced into leadership roles.

 Science fiction Western

 The science fiction Western places science fiction elements within a traditional Western setting.
-Examples include Jesse James Meets Frankenstein's Daughter (1965) and The Valley of Gwangi (1969), the latter featuring cowboys and dinosaurs.
+Early examples are serial films such The Phantom Empire (1935) and Ghost Patrol (1936) which incorporated supernatural figures of science fiction fantasy into a Western setting.
+An example of cross-over genre, the fantasy science fiction Western The Valley of Gwangi (1969) displayed cowboys fighting dinosaurs, a trend that took hold during the 1960s.
 John Jakes's Six Gun Planet takes place on a future planet colonized by people consciously seeking to recreate the Old West (with cowboys riding robot horses...).
 The movie Westworld (1973) and its sequel Futureworld (1976), Back to the Future Part III (1990), Wild Wild West (1999), and Cowboys & Aliens (2011), and the television series Westworld (2016, based on the movie).

-Fallout: New Vegas (2010) is an example of a video game that follows this format, with futuristic technology and genetic mutations placed among the Western themes and desert sprawl of the Mojave Wasteland.
+This subgenre also encompasses the post-apocalyptic Western, an offshoot of the Western genre with themes of lawlessness and survival, and often include an alienated lone hero trying to make sense out of the chaos.
+Examples include The Postman, the Mad Max series, and The Rover.
+Science fiction Westerns may also incorporate steampunk elements, giving rise to the steampunk Western.